-“Difficult Conversations” (1999) teaches readers how to have constructive, respectful, and effective conversations exactly when it’s most difficult to have those conversations: when the stakes are high, when you are very emotional and when the last thing you would want is to talk.
+“Difficult Conversations” (1999) is a communication skills book that teaches readers how to have constructive, respectful, and effective conversations exactly when it’s most difficult to have those conversations: when the stakes are high when you are very emotional, and when the last thing you would want is to talk.

 - Accusations are masked feelings: express the feelings directly instead

 - Starting a performance review by asking people how they’re feeling or how they think they’ve done is awkward

 - If you think it or feel it, you are entitled to say it.
 Speak for yourself and you can speak with the power

 - You can’t move the conversation in a positive direction until the other feels heard and understood